GSTT-CSC/MLOps-tutorial/README.md

   - performance over demographics

 ## Getting started
-This example project uses the Hippocampus segmentation dataset from http://medicaldecathlon.com/.

 ### requirements
 Docker and docker compose must be setup on your system, as well as >=python3.9